20+ Best Things to Do at Woodbine Beach 2023

 1. Spend a Day at the Beach

-You won’t feel as crowded at Woodbine Beach as you might at other beaches in Ontario, such as Coburg Beach or Wasaga Beach.
 So bring your sunscreen, bathing suit, beach toys, and a good book, and plan to spend a relaxing day at this stunning beach located in the city of Toronto!

 2. Walk the Woodbine Beach Boardwalk

-One of the best parts of the beach is the Boardwalk.
-It stretches 3.5 kilometres from Silver Birch Beach (near Neville Park) all the way to Ashbridges Bay.
-Taking a stroll or a run along any part of the Boardwalk is highly recommended.
+One of the best things to do in the area is to walk along the boardwalk.
+This wooden boardwalk stretches 3.5 kilometres from Silver Birch Beach (near Neville Park) all the way to Ashbridges Bay.

 Visitors to Woodbine Beach should also bring their cameras!
-You will not want to miss the opportunity to capture stunning woodbine beach photos along the picturesque Boardwalk, showcasing the beauty of the shoreline, including some spectacular Toronto sunsets.
+You will not want to miss the opportunity to capture stunning Woodbine Beach photos along the picturesque boardwalk, showcasing the beauty of the shoreline, including some spectacular Toronto sunsets.

 ⭐️ Local Tip: Keep your dog on a leash.